 Jacmel became a city of artists – hundreds of workshops were opened in the first floors of city houses, most are making papier-mâché.

 The city has a vivid art scene, here take place international festivals, famous local festivals in the 1st and 18th May.
 Jacmel is a popular destination of internal tourism, it is a comparatively peaceful town away from the turmoil of Port-au-Prince.

 Earthquake in 2010

 Earthquake on 12 January 2010 shattered the town.
 Some 300 – 500 people died, approximately 70% of buildings were damaged, many (e.g. Town Hall) had to be demolished.
 Renovation is on-going.

 Jacmel is built on three smaller hills, with many streets running down the hills towards the Caribbean.

 City has retained its original orthogonal planning with many stepped pedestrian streets.
 There have been preserved also fortifications at the entrance in the port – "La Petite Batterie" and "Fort Beliot".

 Beautiful buildings are along Rue du Commerce.
 Some of the oldest buildings are Customs House and prison from the 18th century.
-Impressive buildings are Manoir Alexandre, Maison Cadet, Maison Boucard.
+Impressive buildings are Manoir Alexandre, Maison Cadet, and Maison Boucard.